 - Draft rejected with comment (which may be additional text, a modified draft, or both).
 This will typically lead to a new drafting cycle.

+The headers used are now summarized.
 The first outer header is “Message-Draft:”.
-A message sent by a drafter to an ARO will have the following structure:
+A message sent by a drafter to a releaser or reviewer will have the following structure:

-- The outer header and envelope will be entirely for drafter to ARO communication.
+- The outer header and envelope will be entirely for drafter to Releaser/Reviewer communication.

 - “Message-Draft: For Release” in the outer header indicates purpose.

 - The first message/822 MIME object in the message is the draft.